 Advanced calligraphy techniques and effects

-Once have you covered the calligraphy basics, you can start experimenting with more complex effects and techniques.
+Once you have covered the calligraphy basics, you can start experimenting with more complex effects and techniques.

 However, it is crucial that you go over the basics before you try different techniques and effects.